ichortower/TaterToss/README.md

 - `ThrowKey`: (default *LeftShift*) which key to hold down in order to toss loved ones who require it.
-For farm animals, this bypasses the animal menu (renaming, selling, etc.); for spouses, this bypasses kissing.
+For farm animals, this bypasses the animal menu (renaming, selling, etc.); for spouses, this bypasses kissing (in truth, both work by instantly aborting the action).
 Pets and children in vanilla do not have an always-available interaction that requires bypassing, but you can choose to require the key if you wish.
 - `UseKeyForChildren`: (default false) if set to true, the ThrowKey will also be required in order to throw children.
 By default (false), no modifier key is needed.